aiidateam/aiida-core/docs/source/howto/data.rst

         },
     )

-You can also negate a filter by adding an exclamation mark in front of the operator.
+You can negate a filter by adding an exclamation mark in front of the operator.
-So, to query for all calculation jobs that are not a 'finished' or 'excepted' state:
+So, to query for all calculation jobs that are not a ``finished`` or ``excepted`` state:

 .. code-block:: python